elementh11/electronic-structure-project/README.md

 - Generate (fractional) Monkhorst-Pack k-point grids for Brillouin zone sampling
 - Read data from the Wannier90 output file `seedname_hr.dat` and save it in `.npy` format for further use
-- Fourier transform the Wannier Hamiltonian to reciprocal space
+- Perform Wannier interpolation of the Hamiltonian in the reciprocal space
 - Calculate bandstructure... done